TheCowness/DWM2Randomizer/README.md

 Randomizer for Dragon Warrior Monsters II
 3/27/2018

-This respository for is the source code for the DWM2 Randomizer hosted at https://cowness.net/DWM2R/
+This repository for is the source code for the DWM2 Randomizer hosted at https://cowness.net/DWM2R/

 Current Features: